 As a cloud administrator, you can populate the Service Broker catalog with Amazon CloudFormation templates by adding one or more Amazon S3 buckets as content sources.
 The templates are the specifications for the services or applications that you can deploy to Amazon Web Services.

 To ensure that you can deploy the imported templates, you might need to add cloud accounts and projects.

 You can only add one bucket as a content source.
 To add multiple buckets, you create a content source for each bucket.

-Ensure that you know to name of the S3 bucket that you are adding.
+Ensure that you know to name of the S3 bucket contains your CloudFormation templates.